blackraspberryyy/kippian-wiki/content/Items/Aureate Rapier.md

 ### Description
 ## Lore Mentions
 ### Excerpt from **Selected Biographies of the Royal Line**
-> _It was also said that the young prince is capable of ending a battle even before it started.
+> It was also said that the young prince is capable of ending a battle even before it started.
 Such feats are most daring that the readers might assume that most of them are fabricated.
-This next anecdote, however, is accurate and is substantiated by numerous witnesses._
+This next anecdote, however, is accurate and is substantiated by numerous witnesses.
 >
->_Once, during a rather uneventful time in the war, Prince Azir let himself be captured and thrown into an enemy prison camp.
+>Once, during a rather uneventful time in the war, Azir Kyp let himself be captured and thrown into an enemy prison camp.
 Couple of days later, he reappeared with a brag to boot: his captured comrades, along with some new recruits, were with him when he returned.
 No one seemed to be injured, and all were fitted with the enemies’ weapons and armor.
-Azir made a seemingly daring prison break, but for him it was just another dare._
+Azir made a seemingly daring prison break, but for him it was just another dare.
 >
 >–excerpt from the **Selected Biographies of the Royal Line**
 ### Most Recent